rastewart/diveintokubernetes-introduction-resources/README.md

 # Remove taint
 kubectl taint nodes $k8s_master node-role.kubernetes.io/master:NoSchedule-
+# If you are using Kubernetes 1.24 you'll also need to remove this taint
+kubectl taint nodes $k8s_master node-role.kubernetes.io/control-plane:NoSchedule-

 ## Not covered in the course, you may also need to remove the following taint if it is set (changed in 1.24)
 kubectl taint nodes $k8s_master node-role.kubernetes.io/control-plane:NoSchedule-